 The Verdict – A Great Start

-All-in-all, Baseline is a great, low impact program that is most suitable for beginners.
+All-in-all, as far as free printable workout routines go, Baseline is a great, low impact program that is most suitable for beginners.
 Yet, if you are a hardcore fitness machine, it can also provide a nice break.

 It’s easy to use and follow, which is why I would definitely recommend it to people of all fitness levels, especially if you have trouble with designing your own workouts.